-The pre-birth conference should take place as soon as practical and at least ten weeks before the due date of delivery, so as to allow as much time as possible for planning support for the baby and family.
+The Pre-birth Conference should take place as soon as practical and at least 10 weeks before the due date of delivery, so as to allow as much time as possible for planning support for the baby and family.
 Where there is a known likelihood of a premature birth, the conference should be held earlier.

-Transfer in conferences should take place when a child, who is the subject of a child protection plan, moves from the original LA area to the local area to live there permanently e.g. for a period of more than 3 months.
-Children's social care, designated health professionals and the police should be notified promptly.
+Transfer in Conferences should take place when a child, who is the subject of a Child Protection Plan, moves permanently from one local authority area to another e.g. for a period of more than 3 months.
+Children's Social Care, designated health professionals and the Police should be notified promptly.

-The transfer in conference should receive reports from the original LA and the original authority should be invited to attend the conference which should take place within 15 working days of the notification.
-Such a conference has the same status and purpose and must be conducted in a comparable manner to an initial child protection conference.
+The Transfer in Conference should receive reports from the original local authority, who should also be invited to attend the conference.
+The conference should take place within 15 working days of the notification.
+Such a conference has the same status and purpose and must be conducted in a comparable manner to an Initial Child Protection Conference.

-Every review should consider explicitly whether the child is suffering, or is likely to suffer, significant harm and hence continues to require safeguarding from harm through adherence to a formal child protection plan.
+Every review should consider explicitly whether the child is suffering, or is likely to suffer, significant harm and hence continues to require safeguarding from harm through adherence to a formal Child Protection Plan.
 If the child is considered to be suffering significant harm, the local authority should consider whether to initiate family court proceedings.
-For further guidance see the Public Law Outline.

-If not, then the child should no longer be the subject of a child protection plan and the conference should consider what continuing support services may benefit the child and family and make recommendations accordingly.
+If not, then the child should no longer be the subject of a Child Protection Plan and the conference should consider what continuing support services (step down support) may benefit the child and family and make recommendations accordingly.

-Thorough regular review is critical to achieving the best possible outcomes for the child and includes:
+Thorough and regular review is critical to achieving the best possible outcomes for the child and includes: